Rick Dempsey: Career statistics

 In a 24-year career, Dempsey played in 1,765 games, accumulating 1,093 hits in 4,692 at bats for a .233 career batting average along with 96 home runs and 471 runs batted in.
 He ended his career with a .988 fielding percentage.
 Dempsey led American League catchers twice in fielding percentage, twice in baserunners caught stealing and once in assists.
 He played more games as a catcher than any other player in Orioles history (1230).
 During his career, Dempsey caught ten different 20-game winning pitchers.
 He was a durable player, only going on the disabled list twice in his career.
 Dempsey fared well offensively in postseason play.
-In 14 World Series and 11 playoff games, he batted .303 (20-for-66) with 11 runs, 11 doubles, 1 home run, 7 RBI, 1 stolen base and 7 bases on balls.
+In 14 World Series and 11 playoff games, he batted .303 (20-for-66) with 11 runs, 11 doubles, 1 home run, 7 RBIs, 1 stolen base and 7 bases on balls.

 While he was a light-hitting player, Dempsey's lengthy major league career was due in part to his excellent defensive skills, despite the fact that he never won a Gold Glove.
 He usually did not make a large contribution offensively.
 During his season with the Brewers, Dempsey made two relief pitching appearances, giving up three hits and one run in two innings pitched.
 Dempsey also won a Little League World Series in 1963 with the team from Canoga Park-Woodland Hills, California.
 He is the uncle of former major league catcher Gregg Zaun.
-Dempsey is one of only 29 players to play in four different calendar decades.
+Dempsey is one of only 31 players to play in four different calendar decades.